 Along with the sighting of lights, some people have reported handprints on their vehicles as they sat and waited for the mysterious lights to appear.
 Others have heard unexplained voices or screams coming from down the road or in the surrounding forest.
 A few people have even reported seeing a dark and looming figure, often shrouded in shadow, about the size of an adult man.
 There is a vast collection of stories that simply cannot be explained.

 These curious and unexplained encounters have attracted many people to the area and fueled speculation that Buck Hill Road is haunted by the spirit of the father frantically searching for his daughter, and maybe even her spirit as well.
 However, no one has uncovered historical proof that a family in Round Lake met with such tragedy in the early 20th century.
-It’s actually possible that the unexplained encounters at Buck Hill Road created the legend as people were searching for a history to explain these instances.
+It’s actually possible that the unexplained encounters at Buck Hill Road created the legend as people were searching for history to explain these instances.
 However, historical basis or not, many people travel to this spot to possibly experience something unexplained and many leave with their wish fulfilled.

 Enjoy spooky stories and eerie tales?
-Be sure to join us on our new BUBBLE GHOST TOURS in Kingston, Ottawa & Toronto.
+Be sure to join us on our GHOST TOURS in Kingston, Ottawa & Toronto.
 A safe and fun way to get some fresh air and enjoy some great ghost stories.

 Brittney Anne Bos, PhD